One step beyond – assessing what we value

 I love these images from Tom Sherrington’s presentation at the SSAT National Conference in 2012:

 This so clearly illustrates the effect assessment has on outcomes.
-As long as there’s a ceiling, children with cribbed cabinned and constrained into merely meeting our expectations.
+As long as there’s a ceiling, children will be cribbed cabinned and constrained into merely meeting our expectations.
 But what if we lifted the lid?

-I’m also really excited by opportunities offered by Harpaz’s taxonomy of Performance of Understanding
+I’m also really excited by opportunities offered by Harpaz’s taxonomy of Performances of Understanding

 Most assessment rubrics stop mid way down the second column and never enter into the territory of criticising or creating knowledge until way after GCSE.
 So what if we were to design an assessment system that deliberately waded in to this murky, unmapped territory?
 In Making Learning Whole: How Seven Principles of Teaching Can Transform Education, David Perkins talks about ‘playing the whole game’.
 Learning should not just be about learning content, but getting better at things.
 It should be about thinking with what you know to go further; finding explanations and justifications, and involve curiosity, discovery and creativity.
 Whoa there!
 Wind back a bit – did I really just write that?
 Learning should involve curiosity, discovery and creativity?
 Doesn’t this besmirch and contradict everything I’ve been saying for the past year or so?
 Well, happily, as long as we acknowledge the very real dichotomy between teaching knowledge and questioning knowledge, I’m more than willing to embrace the contradiction.